Veterans are a unique category of nontraditional students who often return to college as first-generation students afte

 Today's businesses and organizations require professionals who can easily adapt to a moving, shifting landscape.
-Graduates of the Master of Education in Learning, Leadership, and Organization Development (LLOD) program, offered through the University of Georgia College of Education, bring this skill set to organizations, where they become a leader adept at preparing other professionals for this changing landscape.
-This degree is more than helping adults to learn—it is a program that will help you teach others to maximize their potential across multiple disciplines.
+Graduates of the Master of Education in Learning, Leadership, and Organization Development (LLOD) program, offered through the University of Georgia College of Education, use their deep knowledge and skills to lead learning and change to help indivuduals, teams, and organizations maximize their pontential across multiple disciplines.

 What makes our program unique is the curriculum that gives you, as a student, depth of knowledge in your chosen discipline as well as a deeper understanding of the systems within your organization.
 At the same time, you will receive training that crosses boundaries in broad areas such as interpersonal and organizational skills, teamwork, communication and critical thinking.